sequenceiq/cloudbreak-docs/docs/cloudbreak_database.md

 cbd db dump common periscopedb
 ```

-You can list existing dumps by executing `cbd db list-dumps` command.
+To list existing dumps, execute the `cbd db list-dumps` command.

-Next thing what you have to understand is each kind of database dump (cbdb, uaadb, periscopedb) has a link to the latest inside of `cbreak_dump` volume.
-During restore deployer restores the latest one.
-You can check which one is the latest:
+Each kind of database dump (cbdb, uaadb, periscopedb) has a link to the latest dump on the `cbreak_dump` volume.
+During the restore process, Cloudbreak deployer restores from latest dump.

+To check which dump is the latest, execute:

 ```
 docker run --rm -v cbreak_dump:/dump -it alpine ls -lsa /dump/cbdb/latest
 ```

-> If you want to restore an older dump, you have to link an other as latest.
+> If you want to restore an older dump, you have to link it as the latest.

-After you stopped all the related Cloudbreak containers with `cbd kill` command, you can remove existing volume:
+To remove the existing `common` volume, stop all the related Cloudbreak containers with `cbd kill` command, and then remove the volume:

 ```
 docker volume rm common
 ```

-Last step is to restore databases from dumps:
+To restore databases from dumps, execute:

 ```
 cbd db restore-volume-from-dump common cbdb